-PENCE: Jacob said the records were discovered on Jan.
+PENCE: Jacob said the records were discovered by Pence lawyers on Jan.
 16, secured in a locked safe and retrieved by FBI agents on Jan.
 19. The four boxes of papers were delivered to the Archives on Jan.
 23.

 BIDEN: After the materials were discovered at the think tank on Nov.
 2, Biden’s personal attorneys immediately alerted the White House counsel’s office, which notified the National Archives, Sauber said.
 The Archives took custody of the documents the next day.

 Biden’s personal lawyers then began examining other locations where records might have been shipped after Biden left the vice presidency in 2017.
 They found documents on Dec.
 20 in his Wilmington garage and on Jan.
 11 and 12 in his home library.

 Sauber said that the Justice Department was “immediately notified” and took custody of the records.

 On Jan.
 20, Biden voluntarily allowed the FBI to search his Wilmington home, where additional documents were located.

 TRUMP: A Trump representative told the National Archives December 2021 that presidential records had been found at Mar-a-Lago, nearly a year after Trump left office.
 Fifteen boxes of records containing some classified material were transferred to the Archives in January.